blabond/ReforgeLitePlusClassic/README.md

 - Export logic inspiration: WoWSimsExporter by Natop

 This is a fork.
 All original work belongs to the respective authors.
-Additional integration and MoP improvements by MrBond
+Additional integration and MoP improvements by blabond

 License: MIT.